 There’s about a side’s worth of decent music here, but the attitude exuded by the band is best summed up by the bootleg-quality cover art.
 A few other tracks from the shows would emerge in time, most notoriously on side four of John & Yoko’s Some Time In New York City, which takes the obnoxiousness to a whole new level.

 Those who do enjoy this album will be thrilled to know that the 2012 CD finally replicates the original album, complete with “Willie The Pimp Part Two”, which was left off previous CDs.
 Then, 2022’s The Mothers 1971 box set greatly expanded the album by devoting five and a half of its eight discs to all four Fillmore shows, including the full John & Yoko set restored from the Lennon Estate’s copy.
-Four shows means you get four different versions of the same songs, which results in over two hours of the content herein dedicated to “Billy The Mountain”, as well as another performance cobbled from two shows later in the set.
+Four shows means you get four different versions of the same songs, which results in over two hours of the content herein dedicated to four performances of “Billy The Mountain”, as well as another version cobbled from two shows later in the set.
 (They were kind enough to include the single mix of “Tears Began To Fall” and its mega-rare B-side, “Junior Mintz Boogie”.)

 The Mothers Fillmore East—June 1971 (1971)—2